tomwhartung/seeourminds.com-bootstrap/README.md

 pip install -e django/
 ```

+I am 99% sure that once we install it in the virtual environment, we no longer need the copy of django in this directory:

+* /var/www/seeourminds.com/htdocs/seeourminds.com/djangostable/django - no longer needed?

+It absolutely should not hurt anything to have it there, though!

 (Wow I forgot how complicated all this is, and am glad I made copious notes of what I did last time!)

 #### Verify the virtual environment has the correct version of django installed in it: